 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This helps ensure that the work is done correctly using current installation best practices.
+It's important to hire a licensed solar installer.
+This ensures that the work is done correctly using current installation best practices.
 There are five distinct levels of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
-For a contractor to earn a license, an installer must complete a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.
+To earn licensure, an installer must complete a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.

 Check review sites like Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to see customer feedback about local solar companies.
 Detailed reviews can help you evaluate a company's dependability and customer service.
 Use caution with companies that have very few reviews or mostly negative ones.